 Zinc supplementation of marginally zinc-deficient normal elderly men for six months resulted in an increase in serum testosterone ...
 We conclude that zinc may play an important role in modulating serum testosterone levels in normal men.

 The following list consists of foods that are high in zinc.
 Foods with the highest mg zinc per serving is listed higher on the list.

 If you find you enjoy your diet, but it doesn’t have all the zinc you want, it's fine to take a zinc supplement

 In addition to adjusting your diet, you can consider medical treatments for boosting your testosterone levels.
 One way to do that is with testosterone gel.
 This is a gel that men use on their bodies to increase their testosterone.
 Testogel is used to replenish testosterone when not enough is being created by the body.

-We sell this and many other high-quality supplements, such as cbd oil, here at UK Meds.
+We sell this and many other high-quality supplements here at UK Meds.
 Testogel is a prescription-only medication.
 If you need a prescription for testosterone gel, simply add it to your cart and check out.
 As you do so, you will be guided in the steps you need to take to get a prescription for Testogel online from the convenience of your home.